To report an on-campus crime or emergency:

 Step 2: Dial 911 (if immediate assistance is required)

 Step 3: Notify an MTI On-Campus Emergency Contact

 On-Campus Emergency Contacts

-- All life-threatening emergencies and serious crimes requiring immediate assistance should be reported by first dialing 911 and then notifying the campus director, director of operations or CFO during the daytime or the evening dean or campus security after 5:00 pm.
+- All life-threatening emergencies and serious crimes requiring immediate assistance should be reported by first dialing 911 and then notifying the campus director, president or CFO during the daytime or the evening dean or campus security after 5:00 pm.

-- Other crimes and safety related incidents should be reported to the college campus director, director of operations or CFO during the daytime and to the evening dean or campus security after 5:00 pm.
+- Other crimes and safety related incidents should be reported to the college campus director, president or CFO during the daytime and to the evening dean or campus security after 5:00 pm.
 This includes any suspicious individuals or activities observed on campus.

 During the day:

 - Malcolm Carling-Smith, Campus Director – (916) 339-4371

 - David Allen, Chief Financial Officer – (916) 339-4336